 Imagine a world where nobody goes hungry.

-Grow Hope connects urban and rural communities to share in the risk and reward of farming in Saskatchewan.
+Grow Hope connects urban and rural communities to end global hunger

-Grow Hope Saskatchewan started with a collaboration between Canadian Foodgrains Bank, MCC Saskatchewan, and the Dioceses of Saskatoon Catholic Foundation (or Saskatoon Roman Catholic Diocese) in the winter of 2017 to find creative ways to engage more people in the effort to help end global hunger.
+Grow Hope Saskatchewan started with a collaboration between Canadian Foodgrains Bank, Mennonite Central Committee Saskatchewan, and the Roman Catholic Diocese of Saskatoon in the winter of 2017 to find creative ways to engage more people in the effort to help end global hunger.

-Two farmers agreed to help kickstart the project with a total of 160 acres designated to the project.
-In 2022, five farm families have agreed to designate farmland to the project bringing the total to 300 acres amongst five farm families.
+Two farmers agreed to help kickstart the project with a total of 160 acres designated for the project.
+By 2022, five farm families agreed to designate farmland to the project, bringing the total to 300 acres amongst five farm families.
+The project continues to grow every year.

 For over 40 years, many people have donated funds to the Foodgrains Bank through one of 15 member agencies to support emergency food distribution to those affected by disaster or conflict in developing regions, to help vulnerable communities grow more and better food to feed themselves and their families in sustainable ways, and to provide nutritional support to malnourished people.